 Length is the number of bits to derive.
-16-bits are derived for ΔIT
+16(#547)bits are derived for ΔIT. (#547)

-FirstPlannedEpochTSFStartTime is the value of the First planned epoch TSF start time,
+FirstPlannedEpochTSFStartTime is the value of the first (#81)epoch TSF start time,

 computed upon reception of an EDP element by the STA based

 on the First Epoch TSF Start Time value of the EDP element of